Privacy Policy

 11.2 What we do NOT collect through the Memory API

 - We do not read the contents of conversations in your MCP client (e.g. your Claude or ChatGPT chats).
-The client decides what to send us via the six tools above; everything outside those calls stays in the client.
+The client decides what to send us via the operations above; everything outside those calls stays in the client.

 - We do not infer or attach additional identifiers (such as device fingerprints) to the atoms you write.